Summer Seminar Course Catalog

 Explore the history and philosophy of grading, and learn how to grade copper, silver, and gold U.S. coins according to the latest ANA and market standards.
 Instruction consists of slide presentations, hands-on opportunities to view and grade notable specimens in individual and group settings, and in-depth discussions about the intricacies of grading.
 Enrollment is limited to 20 students.

-Instructors: John Brush; Matt Trookman
+Instructors: John Brush and Matt Trookman

 3. Grading United States Coins, Pt.
 2